Ethylene propylene rubber: Manufacture

 EPM manufacture uses the same monomers as polyethene and polypropene, the ethylene and propylene monomers are randomly combined to yield a rubbery, stable polymer.
 By varying the monomer ratios and method by which the monomers are combined different forms of EPM can be formed (with a wide range of Mooney viscosities); ranging from amorphous to semi-crystalline.
-A third, non-conjugated diene monomer can be terpolymerized in a controlled manner to maintain a saturated backbone ready for vulcanization or polymer modification.
+A third, non-conjugated diene monomer can be terpolymerized in a controlled manner to maintain an unsaturated backbone ready for vulcanization or polymer modification.